-Fortunately, many other Software as a Service companies have come in to fill the gap.
-And though we may be biased, we have to say that EveryonePrint’s HCP service gives all market options a friendly run for their money.
+On a positive note, many other Software-as-a-Service (SaaS) companies have come in to fill the gap.
+And though we may be biased, we have to say that EveryonePrint’s Hybrid Cloud Platform service gives all market options a fair run for their money.

-Cloud printing is a type of technology that allows printers to communicate with this aforementioned “cloud.”
+Cloud printing is a type of technology that allows printers to communicate with the aforementioned “cloud.”
 Printers can’t complete jobs through the cloud on their own, so they need to rely on a third-party program to connect the printer to the cloud.
 This program is usually offered as a form of Software as a Service (SaaS), or Platform as a Service (PaaS).

-Cloud printing replaces the need to purchase and maintain servers for the sole purpose of printing.
+Cloud printing services replace the need to purchase and maintain servers for the sole purpose of printing.
 It also eliminates the time and costs associated with managing and patching the server, print drivers, and queues.

-HCP allows administrators to automate the deployment process of printing within the organization, configuring just a PC Client to deploy to end user computers / mobile devices.
+HCP allows administrators to automate the deployment process of printing within the organization, configuring just a PC Client to deploy to end-user computers / mobile devices.